dan-rodrigues/ym2610-pcb/README.md

 # YM2610 PCB (WIP)

-This project consists of a PCB, which works with a Teensy-form factor FPGA board (iCEBreaker Bitsy), which controls a Yamaha YM2610 (OPNB) FM synthesis / ADPCM / SSG sound chip.
-It also contains the software needed to play music in VGM format and supports MIDI input using the DIN-5 jack.
+This project allows the user to control a YM2610(B) FM synthesis / ADPCM / SSG sound chip.
+Software is included to play back YM2610(B) VGM files which includes any Neo Geo arcade game and various others.
+It can also play certain Sega Genesis tracks using an included converter script.
+There is also a MIDI input that can be paired with new software to control the synth.

 Included is also an SoC implementation for the FPGA (in the `rtl/` directory) and firmware that runs on this SoC (in the `fw/` directory).
 There's also a set of helper scripts to control the SoC over the USB port.